whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/reza-rawassizadeh.md

 can access this information object.
 The user can define which
 user(s) or group of users from the social domain can access
 this object andEmust be defined for access expiration date.
-In this caseA={P 1 , P 2 , ...Pn}, which is a finite set of users
+In this caseA={P 1 , P 2 , …Pn}, which is a finite set of users
 or group of users who can access the subject’s information
 objects.
 How to extract the friend list is not within the scope
 of this paper.
 Developers or end users can define it based on